geekylink/nasa-apod.sh/README.md

 # nasa-apod
-NASA - A Picture a Day Download Shell Script (Makes cool wallpapers)
+NASA - A Picture of the Day Download Shell Script (Makes cool wallpapers)

 Modify bgDir in nasa-apod.sh to be a directory on your machine.